+Details

+r rust Yes, South Korea requires trusts to report their beneficial owners under AML regulations.

+t Fully implemented, in line with South Korea's compliance with international anti-money laundering standards.

+Not implemented.

+al 25%

-Aspect Details Reporting Required for Entities Owned by a Trust Yes, South Korea requires trusts to report their beneficial owners under AML regulations.
-People with Significant Control (PSC) Register Fully implemented, in line with South Korea's compliance with international anti-money laundering standards.
-Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% exico's framework for beneficial ownership is still in development but is guided by international standards and efforts to strengthen anti-money laundering measures.
+The lack of public access to UBO data creates transparency concerns, especially in cases of complex ownership structures.
+Additionally, there is limited enforcement of UBO compliance in certain sectors, and tracking foreign ownership in South Korea exico's framework for beneficial ownership is still in development but is guided by international standards and efforts to strengthen anti-money laundering measures.
 The country mandates that companies and trusts disclose beneficial owners to the tax authority (SAT).
 However, there is no centralized or public registry for the PSC or UBO information, nor are there separate requirements for overseas entities, such as foreign ownership of businesses or properties in Mexico.